County bonus antlerless quotas reduced for 2023-24

-Epizootic Hemorrhagic Disease (EHD) is a common disease in the Indiana deer herd, and every year the Indiana Department of Natural Resources (DNR) receives reports of EHD throughout the state via our online reporting system at on.IN.gov/sickwildlife.
+Epizootic Hemorrhagic Disease (EHD) is a common disease in the Indiana deer herd, and every year the Indiana Department of Natural Resources (DNR) receives reports of EHD throughout the state via its online reporting system at on.IN.gov/sickwildlife.
 The DNR monitors the locations and numbers of sick and dead deer reports to evaluate the effect of EHD.
 In many cases, EHD only affects a small area within a county, often along a creek or stream.
 In some years, however, EHD can affect a larger-than-normal portion of the deer and becomes widespread across a county.
 In those instances, the DNR lowers the County Bonus Antlerless Quotas (CBAQ) in the impacted counties to offset the effect of the counties’ EHD outbreak.
-Currently, a significant event is affecting Wayne, Fayette, Union, and Franklin counties.
-Therefore, the DNR has lowered the CBAQs in these counties from a 2 to a 1.

 Joe N. Caudell, Ph.D.